Bank account in Australia

 - Compensation treatment

 - Extras services (dentist, physiotherapist, optometrist, or other medical and alternative treatment services)

-If you would like to cover expenses for additional treatments, you can buy general health insurance or extra health insurance policy on top of you OSHC.
+If you would like to cover expenses for additional treatments, you can buy general health insurance or an extra health insurance policy on top of your OSHC.
 Different extras policies cover different things.